wmedali/upload-newman-report-to-azure-storage/README.md

 ![Screenshot showing how to copy a connection string from the Azure portal](./resources/get_connection_string.png)

 # Change the container access level
-The goal is that every one accesses the reports wether the report link is sent by email, slack message or other messaging system.
+The goal is that every one accesses the reports whether the report link is sent by email, slack message or other messaging system.

 1. Locate your storage account in Azure Portal
 2. In **Blob service** section of the storage account overview, select **Containers**